stouffer/EvoGeoModules/manuscript/manuscript.md

-a high degree of phylogenetic matching (because they account for the information on potential species interactions); we do in addition expect that their phylogenetic signal will be larger than what is found in the continental network, since the latter represents a somewhat artefactual agglomeration of species pairs that do not co-occur.
+a high degree of phylogenetic matching (because they account for the information on potential species interactions); we do in addition expect that their phylogenetic signal will be larger than what is found in the continental network, since the latter represents a somewhat artifactual agglomeration of species pairs that do not co-occur.
 The opposite situation (a relatively lower phylogenetic matching) would therefore be suggestive of a weaker selection for the co-occurrence of evolutionarily tied species pairs.